duynguyen/ai-function-lab/module8.md

 3. Now that the image quality has been checked and the crop and swatch results returned, the image is ready to be copied into Adobe Experience Manager for final distribution.

-    After the `sensei-autoswatch` results are returned, code the following action to perform the crops on the image and copy it into Adobe Experience Manager:
+    After the `autoswatch` results are returned, code the following action to perform the crops on the image and copy it into Adobe Experience Manager:

           /**
            *  TODO: Copy asset to Adobe Experience Manager